gregglind/simple-data-infrastructure-docker-compose/README.md

-# simple-data-infrastructure-docker-compose
+# Simple Data Infrastructure Dockerfiles

-Docker Compose file for a simple data pipeline.
+Docker Compose files for a simple data pipeline, intended for use by data engineering interview candidates.

+## Problem Statement

+Techncial interviews for systems candidates requires bootstrapping a lot of machinery and services.

+## Usage: